cronvel/spellcast/doc/story.md

 If some particular options are needed, the content should be formated as an object, where:
 * text `string` or `Template` the message to display
 * continue `boolean` if true, this message should be continued by the next message (i.e.: no newline)
-* next `boolean` if true, the message wait for the user acknowledgement
+* next `boolean` or `number` if true or positive number, the message wait for the user acknowledgement, if it's a number, it's used as a timeout in seconds
-* important `boolean` if true and if the scene is rendering in the *alternate buffer*, the message should be rendered in the *main buffer* too.
+* important `boolean` if true and if the scene is rendering in the *alternate buffer*, the message should be rendered in the *main buffer* too
 * slowTyping `boolean` if true, the message is diplayed letter by letter (not all the clients supports it)
 * image `url` if set, the message as an image related to the text, it may be a portrait of the speaker or an image of what is described (not all the clients supports it)
 * sound `url` if set, a sound that should be played along with the message (not all the clients supports it)
+* before `string` if set, this is inserted before the text (useful for models)
+* after `string` if set, this is appended after the text (useful for models)
+* style `string` or `array` of `string`, a list of style to apply to the text (useful for models), supported styles: red, green, blue, yellow, brown, cyan, magenta, white, black, grey, bright-red, bright-green, bright-blue, bright-yellow, bright-brown, bright-cyan, bright-magenta, bright-white, underline, italic, bold, dim, inverse

+If the [m *model*] syntax is used, everything in the *model* is used as default, see [the *message-model* tag](ref.io.message-model).

 The *hello world* example: